 Woody Harrelson Biography

-Woody's parents, Charles Voyde Harrelson and Diane Harrelson, had three sons and divorced when Woody was three years old.
-Woody always thanked his mother for not speaking ill of his father and never losing her temper with the children.
-Diane Harrelson was a devout person, worked as a secretary, and tried to give her children everything she could.One day, 11-year-old Woody heard on the radio that a certain Charles Harrelson was on trial for the murder of District Judge John Wood.
-The boy was shocked but hoped until the last that it was not his father but some other Charles Harrelson.
-Woody found out that his father was a hitman not from his mother, who had hidden the cruel truth from the children, but from newspapers and radio.
-The trial was high-profile – it was the first murder of an American judge in the 20th century.
+Woody's parents, Charles Voyde Harrelson and Diane Harrelson, had three sons before divorcing when Woody was just three years old.
+Woody always credited his mother for never badmouthing his father or losing her cool with the kids.
+Diane Harrelson was a devout person, worked as a secretary, and tried to give her children everything she could.One day, 11-year-old Woody heard on the radio that a Charles Harrelson was on trial for murdering District Judge John Wood.
+The boy was stunned but held onto hope until the very end that it wasn't his father—just someone else with the same name.
+Woody discovered his father was a hitman not from his mother—who'd shielded the kids from this brutal truth—but from newspapers and radio reports.
+The trial made national headlines—it was the first murder of an American judge in the 20th century.
 Charles Harrelson already had one murder from 1968, so although he had served five years previously, he was sentenced to two life terms.
-At the trial, the man swore financial difficulties had driven him to commit the crime.
-These words stayed with Woody for life, and he decided to do everything in his power to ensure that he and his family would never fall into poverty.
-Soon after the trial, Woody's mother moved her sons from Texas to Ohio, away from the hustle and bustle and nosy neighbors.

 Acting Career